hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 https://docs.aws.amazon.com/cdk/v2/guide/prerequisites.html#prerequisites-cli

 ## Deploy

+> [!NOTE]
+> This repository has multiple projects.
+> Run `npm ci` in each project to install the dependencies when you need.

 The deployment process is done under the `/cdk` directory.
 If nothing is mentioned, the following operations are within that directory: